 1. How long have they been in business and what is their reputation in the tourism industry?
-Check with some colleagues.
-Also you might like to ask for names of some of their past satisfied customers.
+Check with colleagues, ask for names of some of their past satisfied customers and check out their online reviews from recent customers.

 2. Is the itinerary you’re going to sell booked and confirmed?
 Or is it just a proposal they won’t actually book until you’ve sold it—a no-no.